-Wrist arthrocentesis is also used for diagnosis and therapy of various pathologies of wrist.
+Wrist arthrocentesis is the procedure of aspirating fluid from wrist joint and is used for diagnosis and therapy of various pathologies of the wrist.

 Indications of Wrist Arthrocentesis